What to know about moving quotes

 The time of year significantly affects moving costs, with higher charges during the summer.
 When you get your quote, ask whether the price would change if you adjusted the date by a few days or weeks.
 Also ask how long the quote is good for.
 If you wait too long to book the move, you may need to get a new quote.

 In addition to the moving rate per pound, moving companies may charge for many services.
-Make sure to talk to your mover about all the services they’ll charge extra for, and ensure the mover includes anything you’ll need in their quote and on your written estimate.
+Talk to your mover about all the services they’ll charge extra for, and ensure the mover includes anything you’ll need in their quote and on your written estimate.

 Long carry service